-A Approaches to Address Academic Gap Filling Approaches & Removing/ Overcoming Barriers What approaches will schools/districts use to fill learning needs identified above?
-What steps will be taken to remove/overcome barriers that may be associated with the "Gap Filling Approaches" (transportation to tutoring, no data to track/identify specific student needs, funding concerns to support approaches, etc.)?
-Spring of 2021 to Summer of 2023 Dawson-Bryant Local Schools extended learning opportunities will include summer programs, before/after school, tutoring, and a Summer Bridge program during the month of June for the KG to 12th.
+Approaches to Address Academic Gap Filling Approaches & Removing/ Overcoming Barriers What approaches will schools/districts use to fill learning needs identified above?
+What steps will be taken to remove/overcome barriers that may be associated with the "Gap Fillin Approaches" (transportation to tutoring, no data to track/identify specific student needs, funding concerns to support approaches, etc.)? ng Spring of 2021 to Summer of 2023 Dawson-Bryant Local Schools extended learning opportunities will include summer programs, before/after school, tutoring, and a Summer Bridge program during the month of June for the KG to 12 th .
 These programs will focus on the learning loss due to COVID-19.
 To be more specific, Dawson-Bryant High School will focus on credit recovery and to ensure students are progressing on a pathway to graduation.
 Dawson-Bryant Middle school will focus on students earning passing grades in order to progress to the next grade level.
 Dawson-Bryant Elementary school will focus on students demonstrating grade-level skills that would allow them to be promoted to the next grade level as well as early readers.
-Early readers would be students in KG to 3rd grade who are performing below grade level.
+Early readers would be students in KG to 3 rd grade who are performing below grade level.
 Dawson-Bryant Elementary School will offer a Summer Reading Bridge program during the month of July.
 Teachers will work with a small group of students on phonemic awareness, phonics, fluency, vocabulary, and text comprehension.
 Transportation, breakfast and lunch will be provided for the students during the program.
 Dawson-Bryant Local Schools will provide before and afterschool programs.
-Dawson-Bryant Middle and Elementary Schools were awarded the 21st CCLC Grant and is open to students KG to 8th grade.
-The afterschool program follows the indicator and performance measure set in the grant which focuses on homework completion, student growth in reading and math, positive behavior, and community / family engagement.
+Dawson-Bryant Middle and Elementary School program follows the indicator and performance measure set in the grant which focuses on homework completion, student growth in reading and math, positive behavior, and community / family engagement.
 Dawson-Bryant High School will offer an afterschool program to help students with credit recovery, homework, and tutoring.
+Transportation and a snack will be provided for the students during.
 Transportation and a snack will be provided for the students during the program.
-Summer Bridge program for Summer of 2023 will be determined based upon the needs of the students.